jcc4219/Bird-s-Eye-Radar/README.md

 * Connect to pi with laptop through ssh
 * Run the code

+## readDATA2.py
+This program is a stand-alone version of the mmW sensor portion of "mission_basic_sensor1.py".
+It allows the user to run only the sensor without starting a mission on the drone.

+**Required Python packages**
+* numpy: For the array calculations.
+* serial: To read the serial data from the radar.
+* time: To wait until more data is generated.
+* array: For arrays
+* Picamera: To take images using picamera

+**HOW TO USE**
+* Download the required packages.
+* Connect the RaspberryPi and mmW radar sensor via USB.
+* Power both the RaspberryPi and mmW radar with their appropriate power connections (either through a wall plug or LiPo battery mounted on the drone.
+* Establish ssh connection between RaspberryPi and laptop
+* Navigate to the appropriate folder on the RaspberryPi and run the code using the command "python readDATA2.py"

+## Subsystem Descriptions
 Jonathan Chin - Subsystem: Drone Navigation
 Current Status: I have the communication between the pixhawk and raspberry pi working.
 I also have a working simulation of the projected flight path of the drone working.
 The drone's main base is built and a few things need to be added before flight testing.